NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 # End of Conflict Cheat Sheet
 ## _"Let me be Dry"_

-## 1.1 What Is End of Conflict Framework?
+## 1.1 What Is the End of Conflict Framework?

-A systematic five-stage process for resolving conflicts that seem intractable.
+A systematic five-stage process for seeing conflicts that seem intractable clearly enough to know what to do about them.
 It applies to disputes between people, groups, or institutions, and to internal dilemmas within one person (modelled as competing "parties").
-The framework demands precision at each stage—separating _what happened_ from _what it means_ from _what to do about it_.
+The framework demands precision at each stage—separating *what happened* from *what it means* from *what to do about it*.
 This makes solvable problems tractable.
 It makes unsolvable ones nameable.
 Both are progress.

+---

 ## 1.2 What Is Its Purpose?

 To see the conflict precisely.
 The framework promises sight—not resolution.
 Sight is the vehicle.
 Resolution, exit, clarity that this cannot be resolved, or conviction that this fight must continue—these are possible destinations.
 What happens next depends on you.
 The framework doesn't guarantee how it ends—only that blindness won't be why it continued.

 Why "End of Conflict" if some conflicts must last?
 Because something always ends: the confusion, the reactivity, the self-deception.
-Even when the fight continues, the fog clears.
-You stop fighting blind.
+"End" here means the cessation of fog—not necessarily the cessation of the fight.
+Some conflicts should continue.
+But they should continue with sight, not blindness.
 That's the end the framework delivers.

 Sight is leverage to end conflict in a way that is: